guoqiang-tang/GPEP/docs/How_to_create_config_files.md

 **overwrite_ens**: For ensemble output files
 **overwrite_spcorr**: For spatial correlation structure files
 By default, these flags are all `false` to utilize existing outputs to speed up production.
 Users may change them to `true` to generate brand new files for all or part of GPEP outputs to overwrite existing files.
 A safer way is to just change `outpath_parent` to create files in a new folder.

+### exclude_in_NaN
+If set to `ture` (default), for each time step and each point (grid or station), GPEP will exclude nearby stations with NaN values and only keep those valid nearby samples for regression.
+This will mean increased time cost, although this impact has not been quantified.
+The time cost should still be notably smaller than spatial regression itself.
+If set to `true`, it assumes that input station data are already gap filled (i.e., a station either has data for all time steps or does not have any non-NaN data).
+For example, if there are 35 nearby stations and only 25 of them has valid data for a time step/point, the 25 stations will be used in regression.
+There is a risk that the regression estimates are not reliable when valid samples are too few.
+By default, if the valid number is smaller than 5, it will just use IDW estimation.
+Note, this is only valid for locally weighted regression.
+For ML regression, the NaN values are excluded by default.